All About Ocarinas, Recorders, Tin Whistles, and Native American Flutes

 on some flutes

-for a few high notes
+for a high note or two

 Exceptional